Search this Site

 Our bathroom project continues.
 I bought my wife a wet saw today to make cutting the tile easier.
 She is excited about her new saw.
 She is also far more adventurous in the home improvement realm than I am.
 But … Continue reading

-Our bathroom remodeling continues, with the tub in, the walk work mostly done, and the laundry chute moved from the interior wall (now removed) over to the side wall, where it will sit happily between the toilet and vanity.
+Our bathroom remodeling continues, with the tub in, the wall work mostly done, and the laundry chute moved from the interior wall (now removed) over to the side wall, where it will sit happily between the toilet and vanity.
 The … Continue reading

 Along route 127, south of Hudson, Michigan.